 Anna CAFFARENA is an Associate Professor of International Relations at the University of Torino, and the President of the Torino World Affairs Institute (Torino, Italy).
 Her research focuses on the relationship between the international multilateral order and global governance, as well as on Italy’s foreign policy and the impact of China’s re-emergence on international relations.

-Sajjad TALEBI is currently a PhD candidate in International Politics at the School of International Relations and Public Affairs of Fudan University.
+Sajjad TALEBI is currently a PhD candidate in International Politics at the School of International Relations and Public Affairs of Fudan University (Shanghai, China).
 His research revolves around international relations in East Asia, China’s foreign and economic policy, and the Belt and Road Initiative.

-Giovanni ANDORNINO is an Assistant Professor of International Relations of East Asia at the University of Torino, and the Vice President of the Torino World Affairs Institute (Torino, Italy).
-His research interest include China’s politics, foreign policy, and relations with the Euro-Mediterranean region.
+Giovanni B. ANDORNINO is an Assistant Professor of International Relations of East Asia at the University of Torino, and the Vice President of the Torino World Affairs Institute (Torino, Italy).
+His research interests include China’s politics, foreign policy, and relations with the Euro-Mediterranean region.

 Giuseppe GABUSI is an Adjunct Professor of International Political Economy and Political Economy of East Asia at the University of Torino, and the Director of the Changing World Politics Program at the Torino World Affairs Institute (Torino, Italy).
 His research interests range from the institutional implications of China’s Belt and Road Initiative to East Asian regionalism and the political economy of South-East Asia.